efranke22/nick-erin-capstone/README.md

 levels conditioned on proportion of hold homes.
 Perhaps if we are at a high income level and have high proportion of old homes, we may see reduced probability of high lead levels due to the ability to renovate.
-As long as rho is not zero, we are accounting for spatial correlation.
-Large rho value indicates that regions are farther apart can be correlated.

 Now that we have our two models, we can evaluate them.
 We decided to use a threshold of 70% to predict if a census tract is to be considered in the high lead category or not.
 This means that if the logistic regression gives us a predicted probability of .70 or higher, we will make a hard prediction that the census area is high lead.
+We chose a threshold of .70 as it is gives us the best sensitivity.
+In the context of EBLL, a threshold of 0.70 gives us the most accuracy in correctly determining a census tract with high lead levels.

 The signs of all coefficients make sense.
 As income increases, the log odds ratio decreases by -0.16 for every 1000 dollar increase in median